 The CFP® mark stands for CERTIFIED FINANCIAL PLANNER ™ professional.

-CFP® certiﬁcation is the symbol of excellence when it comes to financial planning and a CFP® professional is required to act in your best interest when providing financial planning services.
+CFP® certiﬁcation is the symbol of excellence in financial planning, and a CFP® professional is required to act in your best interest when providing financial planning services.

-If you want to let a professional handle your finances such as retirement, investing, or a major critical money matter, then make sure that the financial planner you seek out has this CFP® certiﬁcation, so you know that you are working with a competent and ethical professional.
+If you want to let a professional handle your finances, such as retirement, investing, or a major critical money matter, then ensure that the financial planner you seek out has this CFP® certiﬁcation.
+Hence, you know that you are working with a competent and ethical professional.

-As a personal finance and frugal living blogger, I feel that this is something that needs to be shared and to always make sure that when you have decided that you are seeking someone to manage your finances, they are a CERTIFIED FINANCIAL PLANNER™ professional.
+As a personal finance and frugal living blogger, I feel that this is something that needs to be shared, and always make sure that when you have decided that you are seeking someone to manage your finances, they are a CERTIFIED FINANCIAL PLANNER™ professional.

-For us, making sure that our retirement and other investments are handled in a professional manner was a step in the right direction for us, as a family.
+For us, making sure that our retirement and other investments are handled professionally was a step in the right direction as a family.

 My CFP® professional is helping manage one side of our finances while we focus on other finances that we can manage on our own.

 By doing this, we have reduced our money stress and know that when retirement comes, we can rest easy.
-Remember, we can’t do it all every time, we can’t always focus all our attention to our finances.
+Remember, we can’t do it all the time; we can’t always focus all our attention on our finances.
 Why not have a CERTIFIED FINANCIAL PLANNER™ professional do the work for us so we can focus on what’s important to us?

 Think about it!

-A financial planner doesn’t have to be an intimidating or scary process!
-Now that you know what you need to look for, make sure you always look for a CFP® professional.
+Being a financial planner doesn’t have to be an intimidating or scary process!
+Now that you know what you need to look for make sure you always look for a CFP® professional.

 Remember the certification, and know it has the rigor standing behind it.